 Have one last appointment with your vet.
 It is an opportunity to ensure your pet is up-to-date with all of its vaccinations.
 It would be best to ask for a copy of their health records at this time because your new veterinarian is going to need them once you finish moving.
 Some hotels and other pet-friendly establishments require this documentation if you bring your best friend inside.

 Pack an Overnight Kit for Your Pet

-Having an overnight kit to help you manage the circumstances of moving can be quite helpful.
+Having an overnight kit to help you manage the circumstances of moving can be pretty helpful.
 Toiletries, a change of clothes, your medication, and a few snacks can keep you going while managing the unpacking process.
-Your pet would enjoy the same luxuries!
+Of course, your pet would enjoy the same luxuries!
 When you are moving long-distance with animals, including their bed, a favorite toy, food, and whatever meds you need to manage their health.

-You should also travel with a spare leash and collar with a dog as an extra level of precaution.
+It would help if you also traveled with a spare leash and collar with a dog as an extra precaution level.
 Then remember to schedule some extra time for a few bathroom stops.

 Keep Your Pets Close While Driving

 Dogs need a lot of social stimulation to avoid anxiety and stress during a long-distance move.
 Keeping your pet close to you for a friendly pat on the head can make a big difference when you have many miles to cover while driving.
 Cats should be in a carrier with a seatbelt loop for their protection, while canines can wear an adjustable harness that keeps them secure next to you.

 Unsecure pets would not survive if you were in an accident.
 Also, having them move around the vehicle could trigger a driving problem that leads to a wreck.
 That’s why it is better to schedule more stops to let them get some energy out instead of letting them roam free while you drive.